HardlyDifficult/Tutorials/Chapter6.md

 Destroying a component is an option.
 Once destroyed, that component stops but the rest of the GameObject is still in-tact.

 Errors occur if we attempt to destroy the components mentioned above due to other components requiring the ones we removed.
-If we wanted to switch to destroying components instead, we would need to be more selective in which components are included to avoid dependancy issues.
-Because of this, it's simplier to disable than destroy.
+If we wanted to switch to destroying components instead, we would need to be more selective in which components are included to avoid dependency issues.
+Because of this, it's simpler to disable than destroy.

 <hr></details>
 <details><summary>What's rigidbody simulated=false do?</summary>